willllhallll/protonvpn-tray-status/README.md

 ## Usage

-The ProtonVPN icon will be red when disconnected, and green when and active OpenVPN connection is detected.
+The ProtonVPN icon will be red when disconnected, and green when active OpenVPN connection is detected.
 Note, in the event of a network error, the icon will remain green as the OpenVPN session is still technically established.

 If there is an authentication error, a padlock and key icon (🔐) will be displayed in the tray to prompt you to verify your credentials or ensure not too many connections have been made on your account.

-If there is a network error when trying to connect, reconnect or disconnect, a link (🔗) icon will be displayed in the tray, prompting you to check your internet connection, or verify your ISP has not blocked the ProtonVPN API.
+If there is a network error when trying to connect or reconnect, a link (🔗) icon will be displayed in the tray, prompting you to check your internet connection, or verify your ISP has not blocked the ProtonVPN API.

 ### Note on Authentication Errors

 If a connection is dropped uncleanly, i.e. via network loss, or if you try and make a number of repeated connection attempts, ProtonVPN sometimes fails to properly track the number of active connections on your account.
 This is reported to the ProtonVPN CLI as an authentication error.
-If this is the case for you when trying to connect, and you are certain you have used the correct OpenVPN Client Credentials in `protonvpn init`, then please wait a little while before trying to reconnect (or bug ProtonVPN to make things better).
+If this is the case for you when trying to connect, and you are certain you have used the correct OpenVPN Client Credentials in `protonvpn init`, then the only solution is to please wait a little while before trying to reconnect (or bug ProtonVPN to make things better).

 ### Status